CSAPP Class Notes(3)

 here the OS sends SIGSEGV signal to user process, and process exits with segment fault

-• private address space: program seems to have exclusive use of main memory, provided by kernel mechanism called virtual memory
+- logical control flow: program seems to have exclusive use of CPU, provided by kernel mechanism called

 concurrent: flows overlap in time – A & B, A & C